hynek/svcs/README.md

 The generator-based setup and cleanup may remind you of [Pytest fixtures](https://docs.pytest.org/en/stable/explanation/fixtures.html).

-Unlike typical dependency injection that passes your dependencies as arguments, the active obtainment of resources by calling `get()` when you *know* you're going to need it avoids the conundrum of either having to pass a factory (e.g., a connection pool -- which also puts the onus of cleanup on you), or eagerly creating resources that are never used.
+Unlike typical dependency injection that passes your dependencies as arguments, the active obtainment of resources by calling `get()` (or `aget()` for async resources) when you *know* you're going to need it avoids the conundrum of either having to pass a factory (e.g., a connection pool -- which also puts the onus of cleanup on you), or eagerly creating resources that are never used.

 <!-- end-pypi -->